Factorial Schur functions and the Yang-Baxter equation: Introduction

 Other early foundational papers are Chen and Louck~{\cite{ChenLouck}}, who gave new foundations based on divided difference operators, and Goulden and Hamel~{\cite{GouldenHamel}} where the analogy between Schur functions and factorial Schur functions was further developed.
 In particular they gave a Jacobi-Trudi identity.
 See Louck~{\cite{Louck}} for further historical remarks.

-Biedenharn and Louck (in the special case $\alpha_n=1-n$) defined $s_{\lambda} (z| \alpha)$ to be a sum over Gelfand-Tsetlin patterns, and this definition extends to the genral case.
+Biedenharn and Louck (in the special case $\alpha_n=1-n$) defined $s_{\lambda} (z| \alpha)$ to be a sum over Gelfand-Tsetlin patterns, and this definition extends to the general case.
 Translated into the equivalent language of tableaux, their definition is equivalent to (\ref{tableaudef}) below.
 It was noticed independently by Macdonald~{\cite{MacdonaldVariations}} and by Goulden and Greene~{\cite{GouldenGreen}} that one could generalize the factorial Schur functions of Biedenharn and Louck by making use of an arbitrary set $\alpha$ of shifts.
 Macdonald observed an alternative definition of the factorial Schur functions as a ratio of two alternating polynomials, generalizing the Weyl character formula.
 This definition is (\ref{fsfdef}) below.

-Both Macdonald and Goulden and Green also noticed a relationship with what are called {\tmem{supersymmetric Schur functions}}.
-These are Schur functions in two sets of variables, $z = (z_1, z_2, \cdots)$ and $w = (w_1, w_2, \cdots)$.
-They are called {\tmem{Hook Schur functions}} by Berele and Regev~{\cite{BereleRegev}} and {\tmem{Schur-Littlewood functions}} by Bump and Gamburd~{\cite{BumpGamburd}}.
+Both Macdonald and Goulden and Greene also noticed a relationship with what are called {\tmem{supersymmetric Schur functions}}.
+These are symmetric functions in two sets of variables, $z = (z_1, z_2, \cdots)$ and $w = (w_1, w_2, \cdots)$.
 They are defined in terms of the ordinary Schur functions by

 where $c_{\mu \nu}^{\lambda}$ is the Littlewood-Richardson coefficient, $\mu$ and $\nu$ run through partitions and $\nu'$ is the conjugate partition.
 The relationship between the factorial Schur functions and the supersymmetric Schur functions is this: although the $s_{\lambda} (z| \alpha)$ are symmetric in the $z_i$ they are not symmetric in the $\alpha_i$.
-Nevertheless, as the number $n$ of the spectral parameters $z_i$ tends to infinity, they become symmetric in the $\alpha_i$ in a certain precise sense, and in the limit, they stabilize.
+Nevertheless, as the number $n$ of the parameters $z_i$ tends to infinity, they become symmetric in the $\alpha_i$ in a certain precise sense, and in the limit, they stabilize.
 Thus in a suitable sense

 Another important variant of the factorial Schur functions are the {\tmem{shifted Schur functions}} that were proposed by Olshanskii, and developed by Okounkov and Olshanskii~{\cite{OO}},~{\cite{OOII}}.
 Denoted $s_{\lambda}^{\ast} (x_1, \cdots, x_n)$, they are essentially the same as the factorial Schur functions of Biedenharn and Louck, but incorporate shifts in the parameters so that they are no longer symmetric in the usual sense, but at least satisfy the stability property $s_{\lambda}^{\ast} (x_1, \cdots, x_n) = s_{\lambda}^{\ast} (x_1, \cdots, x_n, 0)$.
 These were applied to the representation theory of the infinite symmetric group.